soklet/soklet/README.md

 ## Resources

-For Soklet to be useful, create one or more classes annotated with `@Resource` (hereafter _Resources_), which use annotation metadata to declare how HTTP inputs (methods, URL paths, query parameters, cookies, etc.) map to Java methods.
+For Soklet to be useful, one or more classes annotated with `@Resource` (hereafter _Resources_) are required, which use annotation metadata to declare how HTTP inputs (methods, URL paths, query parameters, cookies, etc.) map to Java methods.

 Soklet detects Resources using a compile-time annotation processor and constructs a lookup table to avoid expensive classpath scans during startup.